vitalidze/traccar-web/features/reports.md

 Several notable points about report calculation:

 * during history processing the same filter as for archive is applied.
 It is possible to configure it from the screen opened by clicking 'Filter...' button on the archive toolbar.
 Most probably in future it will be possible to configure filtering per report.
+It is possible to disable filtering in the report profile.
 * as already mentioned in report fields list the empty selection of devices/geo-fences means that all available entities must be included on report
 * the 'Speed limit' setting from the device profile is used for overspeeding detection
 * the 'Min. idle time' setting from the device profile is used to detect stop/movement